 OUR IWI RELATIONSHIPS | Ō MĀTOU HONONGA Ā-IWI

-My name is Mali Ahipene.
-I wear two hats, I head Tai-ranga-whenua – we support the council’s co-management arrangements with local iwi and lead policy and strategy work aimed at growing capacity to engage with Māori.
-The other hat is head of Democracy Services – among other things, we manage the elections for the council.
+Mali Ahipene wears two hats.
+She heads Tai-ranga-whenua, which supports the council’s co-management arrangements with local iwi and leads policy and strategy work aimed at growing capacity to engage with Māori.
+She is also head of Democracy Services, which, among other things, manages the elections for the council.

 I hadn’t been here long when all of our democratic services were put to the test.
-This was the day in 2012 when council voted eight to four in favour of creating two Māori constituencies for the 2013 triennial elections.
+This was the day in 2012 when the council voted eight to four in favour of creating two Māori constituencies for the 2013 triennial elections.
 The decision impacted our local government procedure for staff and councillors alike.
-But on the other hand it broadened Māori participation in democracy.
+But, on the other hand, it broadened Māori participation in democracy.

 No other council had introduced Māori constituencies under the Local Electoral Act and that’s an important part of our history right there.

 It makes you appreciate the importance of how the democratic process works.

 We now have co-governance partnerships with Waikato River iwi.
 Key to the relationship with iwi is to understand the rules of engagement and the legislation that governs our respective entities.
 Then you need to know how to weave all the strands together.
 It’s like a korowai or a cloak, you have to learn the art of weaving the strands correctly otherwise it’ll unravel.
 And it takes a lot of time and a lot of practise to get the tension of the weave right.